 In modern buildings certified per high-quality standards, the ventilation systems have to be engineered with care, with minimal design margins, and an accurate tune-up is often needed during commissioning to meet IAQ requirements while optimizing their energy efficiency.

 In parallel, the science community and corporate R&D teams are in constant need of advanced measurement techniques to test and benchmark in real conditions innovative solutions and design in building materials (building envelope), HVAC solutions (eg. air handling unit with heat recovery) or extraction systems (e.g. fume hoods).

 LumaSense portfolio includes multi-gas monitoring solutions which feature superior sensitivity, ease of use and good portability which are valued in most of the tracer gas based methods.
 These unique test methods and measurement standards are recognized for their accuracy and their unique capabilities in terms of flow rate measurements, air change characterization, capture efficiency, or contaminant tracing.

-Our solutions relies on the exceptional specifications of the INNOVA photoacoustic gas monitor (INNOVA 1412i) which can be bundled with a sampler unit (INNOVA 1409).
-The advanced application software (LumaSoft 7870) provides a user-friendly interface and supervises the whole system while enabling the main tracer gas measurement methods:
+Our solutions relies on the exceptional specifications of the Photoacoustic Gas Monitor (INNOVA 1412i) which can be bundled with a Multipoint Sampler and Doser unit (INNOVA 1403).
+The Basic Ventilation Software (7650) provides a user-friendly interface and supervises the whole system while enabling the main tracer gas measurement methods: